 When visitors stop by and like what they see, they can also use the share buttons to share your content.

-Whether You’re Self-Publishing or Traditionally Publishing
+Whether Self-Publishing or Traditionally Publishing

 These two book marketing elements are needed whether you’re self-publishing or submitting to traditional publishers or literary agents.
 In fact, publishers and agents usually want to know if you have an online author presence.
 They want to be sure you can help sell your books.
+It can mean the difference between getting a contract and not.

-Do everything you can to help self your books.
+Most authors put a lot of time and effort into writing a book.
+Do everything you can to help sell your books.

 I’m a working children’s ghostwriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.